jbrowell/ProbCast/README.md

 See package documentation for details and the script "Example.R" to see ProbCast in action.

+## Set-up

+You can install the latest version of ProbCast using:

+    # install.packages("devtools")
+    library(devtools)
+    install_github("jbrowell/ProbCast")

+## Usage

+The package includes a script `Example.R` which demonstrates much of ProbCast's functionallity.

 ## Guide for Contributors
 Contributors should follow the following guidelines:
 - Open new branches when adding new functinoality, or making changes to exisig functions